-M.S. student who elect to complete 3 credit hours of Independent Research will be matched with a research advisor in the Spring 1 term.
-A faculty-student matching process is used to assign research advisors.
-Assignments are made based on student requests and the work load responsibilities of the Faculty.
-The M.S. student-faculty matches are made by an SLP faculty member charged with this responsibility.
+Students who elect to complete 3 credit hours of Independent Research will be matched with a research advisor in the Spring 1 term.
+A faculty-student matching process will be used to assign research advisors.
+Assignments are made based on students' interests and the work load responsibilities of the Faculty.
+The student-faculty matches are made by an SLP faculty member charged with this responsibility.
 There is a minimum requirement of 75 hours which each student must complete using the methods described above.
 Passing grades for research are A, B and C.

-INTERPROFESSIONAL EDUCATION CURRICULUM REQUIREMENT
+INTERPROFESSIONAL EDUCATIONAL CURRICULUM REQUIREMENTS